Alex Blanchard promotion poster with autograph

 Who is Alex Blanchard

 After his active career in the ring, Alex chose to pass on his experience and expertise to others.
-He developed into a boxing trainer, personal trainer, and coach, and nowadays works with a broad audience: from business professionals to athletes who want to strengthen their technique, strength, or mental resilience.
-His training sessions are known for a direct, personal approach in which technique, discipline, and body awareness are central.
+He became a boxing trainer, personal trainer, and coach, and now works with a wide range of clients: from business professionals to athletes who want to improve their technique, strength, or mental resilience.
+His clients describe his approach as direct and personalized—with over 50 reviews averaging 4.9 out of 5*.
+Technique, discipline, and body awareness are central to his approach.

-• Boxing trainer & personal trainer for individuals, entrepreneurs, executives, and teams (Boxing Influencers, White Collar Boxing etc.)
+• Boxing coach & personal trainer for individuals, entrepreneurs, executives, and teams (White Collar Boxing; amateur competitions for office professionals and Boxing Influencers)

 • Coach in physical and mental development, using sport as a means for growth